Growth mindset - 24 ways to improve your skills and achieve more

 When you prioritise approval over learning, you sacrifice your own potential for growth.

+- Value the process over the end result.
 Growth mind-set is about enjoying the learning process, even when it continues beyond an expected time frame.

 Dweck’s research also showed that people who had a greater sense of purpose are more resilient when learning, so keep the big picture in mind.